apache/yunikorn-site/docs/performance/performance_tutorial.md

 ```
 ### 3. Label node

-We need to lebel all native nodes, otherwise the scheduler might allocate hollow pod to other simulated hollows nodes.
+We need to label all native nodes, otherwise the scheduler might allocate hollow pods to other simulated hollow nodes.
 We can leverage Node selector in yaml to allocate hollow pods to native nodes.

 ```
 kubectl label node {node name} tag=tagName